SSaquif/firebase-auth/README.md

 :exclamation: :exclamation: Please DO NOT copy and paste code.
 Very Important you understand what's going on. :exclamation: :exclamation:

+:exclamation: :exclamation: **I have updated this repo on August 24 10:00 PM --ish** :exclamation: :exclamation:

+1.  onAuthStateChanged() is now only called in the useEffect, it is unnecessary to have anywhere else as that listener will trigger anytime a signIn or a signOut happens

+2.  added express server and mongodb.
+So when user signs in using google, and if it's the first time then their info is stored in the mongoDB database.

+3. The Readme has been updated but I might left some old instructions in by mistake.
+Ask me if something doesn't make sense

+:exclamation: :exclamation: :exclamation: :exclamation:

 Please follow [Scott's Repo](https://github.com/cb-i-4/m6-3-dbs--firebase) on how to first configure [firebase](https://firebase.google.com/) through your browser and receive your config info, if u haven't already.

 _This is basically my flow when I work with firebase auth.
 So there could be issues I have not faced :stuck_out_tongue_closed_eyes:_